vnau/FritzGate/README.md

 # FritzGate
 ## Introduction

 Welcome to the project **FritzGate** that transforms your **Ai Thinker board** into a smart thermostat controller.
-This project enables seamless control of thermostats connected to a **FRITZ!Box**, integrating third-party temperature sensors like **Govee H5075** for precise temperature control.
+This project enables seamless control of thermostats connected to a **FRITZ!Box**, integrating third-party temperature sensors **Govee H5075, H5100, H5174, H5177** for precise temperature control.

 ## Features